walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/19-growl.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\Growl.sln` from the command-line) this is what will happen:
+When you save this file and run it (e.g., `dotnet test` from the command-line) this is what will happen:

 + Browser opens
 + Visit the page